palm tree toxic to cats?

 Call Your Veterinarian for Advice.

 The more information they have, the better.
-It will all be helpful for diagnosing & treating your feline friend.
+Like how long ago your kitty began showing any symptoms.
+Any information like that will be helpful for diagnosing & treating your tabby family member.

 What do you think about taking some cat safety preventive measures?

-We ourselves, like to research & use cat-friendly palm options.
-We think you agree with that approach.
+We ourselves, like to use cat-friendly palm options, instead of cycads.
+We think you'd agree with that approach.

-To ensure our homes are safe havens for our cats, we need to be knowledgeable about the potential threats.
+To ensure our homes are safe havens for our cats, we need to know about the potential threats.
 This includes understanding which plants are palm trees dangerous to pets and which are safe.

 Advice from your experienced vet is best.
 For being a lifesaver.